enricostara/kotlin-cli-chat/README.md

 A simple chat with command-line interface only to collect what I have found effective in Kotlin language

 ## the reasons
-As a Java developer with several years of enterprise projects behind him, I wanted to picture my first impressions of using Kotlin.
+As an old Java developer with several years of projects behind him, I wanted to picture my first impressions of using Kotlin.

 Probably the Kotlin I wrote will look still boring to the seasoned Kotlin programmers.